http://www.fpnotebook.com/

 - Unfractionated Heparin 5000 units q8-12 hours or

-- Intermittent Pneumatic Compression stockings or
+- Intermittent Pneumatic Compression Stockings

 - Criteria

-- Minor surgery in age <40 and no thromboembolism risk
+- Minor surgery in age <40 and no Thromboembolism risk

 - Management